THE AMBASSADOR GROUP

 Select or hover over the member you want to learn more about.

-Christine Danhoff, the technology integration specialist at North Point Educational Services Center in Sandusky, Ohio, has a bachelor’s degree in Education K-8, a master’s degree in Education in Classroom Technology, and a Library Media Endorsement.
+Christine Danhoff, the technology integration specialist at North Point Educational Services Center in Graytown, OH, has a bachelor’s degree in Education K-8, a master’s degree in Education in Classroom Technology, and a Library Media Endorsement.
 She’s a 2022 finalist for the Ohio Presidential Award for Excellence in Mathematics and Science Teaching and was nominated for Ohio Teacher of the Year.
 Her passion for augmented/virtual reality, robotics, computer science, and innovative technology inspires her to find ways to incorporate these into the core curriculum.
 Christine loves collaborating and exploring with, and learning from, educators across the globe.

 Chris Gibson is the STREAM lab teacher for PreK-5 and teaches a sixth-grade robotics class at S.F.
 Austin STEM Academy in Jones Creek, TX.
 She’s currently in her 19th year of teaching and is passionate about providing hands-on STEM and 21st-century learning experiences for every student at the school.
 Chris was a presenter at the 2017 Texas State STEM Conference and was named the S.F.
 Austin Elementary Teacher of the Year.
 In 2021, she received the National Certificate for STEM Teaching from the National Institute for STEM Education (NISE).